 The floor mounted Mezzo Convergent Synergy must be rotated up toward the listening position.
-This is done by using a taller spike in the front than in the back of the speaker diode.
+This is done by using a taller spike in the front than in the back of the speaker (see Figure 8).
+The default rotation is set by using a combination of a spike, nut, and a diode.
 If required, additional rotation can be achieved by using the provided 1/2" spacers between the diode and the bottom of the cabinet (see Figure 8).
 The amount of rotation depends on your listening position.